tschumann/sandbot/ReadMe.txt

 Requirements: Steam versions of the supported games or mods.
 Installation: Copy the files into your Steam/steamapps/common/Half-Life directory

-Sandbot will work with MetaMod across the board (except for with Gunman Chronicles due to a bug in MetaMod itself).
+Sandbot will work with Metamod for all games and mods (except for with Gunman Chronicles due to a bug in Metamod itself).
-Sandbot should work with MetaMod-P across the board but has been found to freeze even without Sandbot on Ubuntu.
+Sandbot should work with Metamod-P for all games and mods but has been found to freeze even without Sandbot on Ubuntu.

 == Usage ==